My Book Isn’t Selling On Amazon – 10 Actions You Can Take

 A well-designed and regularly updated blog is by far the best means of attracting interest to your books and you as an author.

-Twitter is a great traffic generator for your blog but forget about selling books on Twitter.
+But it is a great traffic generator for your blog and attracts attention to your books.

 7. Monetize Your Blog